-Course Outline for Career Explorations in Trades and Technology for Students of EAL COMM0003 Weeks (cont'd.)
-All writing assignments must meet the following requirements: 1 Acceptable Paper.
+Course Outline for Career Explorations in Trades and d Technology f for Students of EAL COMM0003 Weeks

+(cont'd.)

+All writing assignments must meet the following requirements:

+- 1 Acceptable Paper.
 Use lined 8-1/2 by 11" notepaper.
-If you want to word-prask your instructor.
-Please start writing on the side of the page that has holes on 2 □ Functional Margins and Double-Spaced.
+If you want to word-process assignments, ask your instructor.
+Please start writing on the side of the page that has holes on the left. - 2 Functional Margins and Double-Spaced.
 Leave 1" margins on all sides of the assignment to allow for marking.
 Write only on every second line to leave room for the instructor's comments.

 Proper Identification.
-Write your name and course number on the top right hand l corner of each page.
-Professionalism and Participation: BCIT prides itself on the professionalism of welcome in any workplace because of their proven ability to show up and do the juthe respect of their coworkers and supervisors. · · To meet workplace standards, you'll have to Submit all assignments on time, or obtain extensions before deadlines Attend all classes, or explain an absence the same way you would have to exceed being able to come in to work cuse yourself for not Treat each other and your instructor with courtesy and consideration Contribute to the success of your course by participating actively in every clas S.
+Write your name and course number on the top right hand corner of each page.

+Professionalism and Participation: BCIT prides itself on the professionalism of its students, who are welcome in any workplace because of their proven ability to show up and do the job in a way that earns the respect of their coworkers and supervisors.

+To meet workplace standards, you'll have to

+- Submit all assignments on time, or obtain extensions before deadlines - Attend all classes, or explain an absence the same way you would have to excuse yourself for not being able to come in to work - Treat each other and your instructor with courtesy and consideration - Contribute to the success of your course by participating actively in every class.